takram-design-engineering/three-geospatial/README.md

 ### Formatting and linting

-Run `nx format-all` to format your source code using Prettier.
-Ignore files you did not edit, as other files might also be formatted.
+Run `nx format-all` to format source code using Prettier.
+Ignore files you did not edit, as other files may also be formatted.

 Run `nx lint` to check for non-formatting-related code conventions.

-Alternatively, if you use VS Code, installing the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) can help.
+Alternatively, if you use VS Code, the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) can help.

 ### Running Storybook

 All examples are created as [Storybook](https://storybook.js.org) stories, hosted at: https://takram-design-engineering.github.io/three-geospatial/.

 The command below runs Storybook locally on port 4400 by default.
-You can override the port by adding the `--port` option:
+You can override the port with the `--port` option:

 ```sh
 nx storybook